Skip to content. | Skip to navigation

 The Physical Therapy program does hire students approved for Federal Work-Study.
 However, scholarships are not available at this time.
 Students must follow all instructions and sign the required promissory note before funds can be released.
 The Financial Aid Office will not complete its verification of aid to incoming students until after registration for the first summer of the program has been processed.

-5. What scores must I have on the GRE and the TOEFL?
+Do I need to take the GRE and the TOEFL?

-6A.
-What percentage of DPT students pass the National Physical Therapy (licensure) examination?
+What percentage of Hunter College DPT students pass the National Physical Therapy (NPTE) licensure examination?

-6B.
-What are your graduation rates, employment rates and ultimate licensure exam passing rates?
+What are graduation rates, employment rates and NPTE ultimate and first time passing rates for the program?

 Initial Class Size 32